mossmatters/mossmattersweb/projects/_posts/2017-09-12-Herbarium-Phylogenetics.md

 At Texas Tech, we also aim to characterize the genetic diversity of species native to West Texas and surrounding areas using local collections from the early 20th century.

+For more information about the Angiosperms353 kit, [see our paper in *Systematic Biology*](https://academic.oup.com/sysbio/advance-article/doi/10.1093/sysbio/syy086/5237557).
+The kit is [available for purchase from Arbor Biosciences](https://arborbiosci.com/products/mybaits-plant-angiosperms/).

-Image: Specimen of *Portulaca pilosa* (Portulaceae) collected on the campus of what was then Texas Techological College in 1925-- the oldest specimen recorded in the herbarium!
+Image: Specimen of *Portulaca pilosa* (Portulaceae) collected on the campus of what was then Texas Techological College in 1925!